jerryscript-project/iotjs/docs/IoT.js-API-GPIO.md

 Sets GPIO pin configuration.

+The mode option is not supported in Raspberry PI.

 `callback` will be called after GPIO pin is set.

 'setPin' event will be emitted after pin is set.